ctnkaan/Postman-Sentinel/README.md

 ## About :

-Postman Student Helper is a Discord Bot developed by Postman Student Leaders.
+Postman Student Helper is a Discord Bot developed by Çetin Kaan Taşkıngenç & Postman Student Leaders.
 It's main aims are to help make the Postman Student Community Discord a better place by using moderation and fun commands !

 ## Note to all developers